ForthHub/fep-recognizer/terms-and-datatypes.md

 A tuple is an ordered union of data objects, with possible duplicates.

 A tuple is charactarized by the number of data objects and the data type for each object.
-The number of its data objects may be uncertain.
+The number of data objects in a tuple may be uncertain.

-A tuple may be empty, that is the number of its data objects is zero.
+A tuple may be empty, that means the number of its data objects is zero.

-When a tuple is placed into the data stack, the elements of the tuple (that are particular data objects) are placed into the data stack, the floating-point stack, and the control-flow stack, in accordance with the corresponding data types and their symbols order.
+When a tuple is placed on the stacks, the elements of the tuple (that are particular data objects) are placed on the data stack, the floating-point stack, and the control-flow stack, in accordance with the corresponding data types and their symbols order.
 The rightmost element in the notation becomes the topmost in a stack.

-It's possible that none data object is placed into some stack.
+It's possible that none data object is placed on some stack.

+(Rationale: the control flow stack is mentioned to allow to use the tuple notation for control flow operations too, if any)

 #### XY.3.1.x Unqualified token

 (todo: maybe replace "token" with "tuple" everywhere)

 An unqualified token is a tuple.

+An unqualified token shall be placable on the data and floating point stacks only.

 #### XY.3.1.x Translator